Hiva Oa: Religion

 The population is primarily Christian, due to Catholic missionaries.
 The Catholic Church controls six religious buildings on the island, including the Church of the Immaculate Conception (Église de l'Immaculée Conception) in Atuona; the Church of Saint Anne (Église de Sainte-Anne) in Hanaiapa; the Church of Our Lady of Lourdes (Église de Notre-Dame-de-Lourdes) in Hanapa'aoa; the Church of Saint Joseph (Église de Saint-Joseph) in Nahoe; the Church of the Sacred Heart (Église du Sacré-Cœur) in Puamau; and the Church of Our Lady of the Sacred Heart (Église de Notre-Dame du Sacré-Cœur) in Ta'aoaoa.

 According to local myth, the gods created the Marquesas as their home.
-Therefore, all the islands have names related to the construction of a house: Hiva Oa means long ridge.
+Therefore, all the islands have names related to house construction: Hiva Oa means 'long ridge'.

 Copra drying in the village of Hanaiapa, Hiva Oa Island, Marquesas Islands.

 Economy

-Subsistence agriculture, a combination of fishing, pig and chicken farming, and the cultivation of staple crops such as breadfruit, coconut, yam, taro, sweet potatoes and bananas, remains the basis of the island's economy.
+Subsistence agriculture, a combination of fishing, pig and chicken farming, and the cultivation of staple crops such as breadfruit, coconut, yam, taro, sweet potatoes, and bananas, remains the basis of the island's economy.
 Part of the copra is grown for export.
-Tourism has so far existed only to a small extent, but is economically important, as otherwise there are few jobs on the island.
+Tourism has so far existed only to a small extent, but it is economically important, as otherwise there would be few jobs on the island.
 The currency is the CFP franc, which is pegged to the euro.

 Infrastructure

 The settlements are only partially connected by paved roads.
 As the existing ones are also steep and winding, the preferred means of transport between the villages is still by boat.
-The west and the mountainous interior of the island are largely undeveloped.
+The west and the island's mountainous interior are largely undeveloped.

 The airfield, with a 1,250 m paved runway (ICAO code: NTMN, IATA code: HIX), is located on the Tepuna plateau, northeast of Atuona, and is connected to the village by a winding road.

 Atuona has a fairly modern infrastructure, with a hospital, a medical and dental office, a post office (with satellite phone), a bank (with ATM), a national Gendarmerie station, a courthouse, schools with preschool (école maternelle et primaire) and a high school (Collège Sainte Anne), as well as a Catholic church and a Protestant church.
-For tourist needs, there is a hotel and small private pensions, as well as restaurants and bars.
+For tourists, there are hotels and small private pensions, as well as restaurants and bars.

 Larger cruise ships can also enter Atuona Bay.
-However, they are usually anchored and passengers are disembarked.
+However, they are usually anchored, and passengers are disembarked.
 Regular supply ships to/from Tahiti dock at the harbor pier.

 Tourism

 Places of interest

-The village of Puamau is 45 km from Atuona (a two and a half hour drive up a steep and winding road).
+The village of Puamau is 45 km from Atuona (a 2.5-hour drive up a steep, winding road).
 On the outskirts of the village is a large ceremonial platform, said to be the burial place of Queen Vahine Titoiani.
 There are large stone tikis carved on two corners of the platform.